An Introduction to the Three Principles...

 There are 3 fundamental principles (facts) that explain how all human beings perceive their experience of life, and which many others have been pointing to throughout time.
 They were realized and then shared by an enlightened

 man (a Scottish Canadian named Sydney Banks from Salt Spring Island BC).
-And for some reason, just understanding these principles at a level of insight, can give people access to their innate happiness and well being.
+And for some reason, just understanding these principles at a level of insight, can give people awareness of their innate happiness and well being.

 yet incomprehensible energy.
 For example, some clever scientists discovered we are all made up of a bunch of vibrating atoms (electrons, neutrons, and protons).
 We have no idea where this energy (or universal intelligence) comes from, we don't know where it